OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 The guidelines for saving data can be summarized quite easily: Public data should be available to everyone, but sensitive and private data must be protected, or, better yet, kept out of device storage.

 Note that the meaning of "sensitive data" depends on the app that handles it.
-Data classification is described in detail in the "Identifying Sensitive Data" section of the chapter "Mobile App Security Testing."
+Data classification is described in detail in the "Identifying Sensitive Data" section of the chapter "Mobile App Security Testing".

 Next to protecting sensitive data, you need to ensure that data read from any storage source is validated and possibly sanitized.
 The validation often does not go beyond ensuring that the data presented is of the type requested, but with using additional cryptographic controls, such as an HMAC, you can validate the correctness of the data.